 - Know the basics.
 Be sure you know your math from earlier grades.
 Maybe you missed something when you moved to a new high school.
 Face it: Math builds on itself.
 You have to go back and relearn that stuff.
 (Don't think, "I couldn't learn it before.
 So I can't learn it now."
 Remember it's never too late to learn.
 Besides, you're older now.
 It'll be easier and quicker to learn.)

 - Don't go by memory alone.
 Try to understand your math.
 Memorizing is a real trap.
 When you're nervous, memory is the first thing to go.

 - Trouble with the text?
 Get another math book.
 Maybe a book in the library will explain things better.

 - Get help.
 Everyone needs help now and then.
-Try to form a study group with friends (two heads are better than one), take a review course, or work with a LARC math tutor.
+Try to form a study group with friends (two heads are better than one), take a review course, or work with an HKC math academic coach.